cyruszzhou/personalized_classifier_tryout/roadmap.md

 - **Rule Extraction:** Employ formal reasoning and Inductive Logic Programming (ILP) techniques to extract potential rules based on the collected features that can determine the sensitivity of a file.
 Generate multiple potential rules and select the most promising ones based on a specific metric, such as information entropy.

-- **Validation:** Apply these rules to a separate validation set of users to evaluate their effectiveness and generalizability.
-Consider splitting the original user study data into a training set (for rule extraction) and a validation set (for rule testing).
+- **Validation and Initial Weights Assignment:** Apply these rules to a separate validation set of users to evaluate their effectiveness and generalizability.
+This process also serves to assign initial weights (votes) to the rules, based on the satisfying states of the rules.
+Consider splitting the original user study data into a training set (for rule extraction) and a validation set (for initial weight assignment and rule testing).

 ### 2. Group Recommendations for Sensitive Files